-P.S As this is the first edition of the guide, I am looking for your feedback.
-If there are other tax matters you'd like me to feature then please do let me know!
-I will however cover all the bases when I discuss your affairs directly with you at our tax planning meetings.
-So, once you've had a flick through let me know what you think and what may have sparked an ...
+P.S As this is the first edition of the guide, we're looking for your feedback.
+If there are other tax matters you'd like us to feature then please do let me know!
+We will however cover all the bases when we discuss your affairs directly with you at our tax planning meetings.
+So, once you've had a flick through let us know what you think and what may have sparked an ...